 Position the rhinestones on the bear with tweezers.
 I used 15 rhinestones, you can decide how many to use depending on your bear size and rhinestone size.

-Use the rod to press the rhinestones down so that they sink into the polymer clay.
+Use the rod to press the rhinestones down so that they sink into the clay.

 After all the rhinestones are pressed, set it aside and wait for baking.

-Preheat your oven to 210 F or follow the instruction come with the polymer clay.
+Preheat your oven to 210 F or follow the instruction comes with the polymer clay.

 Place all your polymer clay crafts onto a metal sheet or baking tray.